benhoyt/benhoyt.github.com/writings/updating-gifty-with-ai.md

 I still have plenty of concerns, and I hope we don't use them to build a [tower to reach heaven](https://lucumr.pocoo.org/2026/7/13/the-tower-keeps-rising/) so God has to take us down a peg or two.
 But I'm grateful for the new tools.

 One last thing: if you're getting married soon or know someone who is, I'd love it if you pointed them to the new [GiftyWeddings.com](https://giftyweddings.com/).
-If you want to get married but don't have anyone yet -- sorry, that's another website!
+If you want to get married but don't have anyone yet -- sorry, but that's another website!